sphinx-labs/sphinx/docs/variables.md

 }
 ```

-In your ChugSplash config file:
+In your Sphinx config file:
 ```ts
 myEnum: MyEnum.B
 ```

 ### JavaScript

-In your ChugSplash config file:
+In your Sphinx config file:
 ```js
 myEnum: 1 // equivalent to MyEnum.B
 ```